barryclark/jekyll-now/_posts/2016-10-09-TGlavan-seventh-blog.md

 Female Lines in... - http://www.theverge.com/2015/7/9/8920221/tumblr-dylan-marron-representation-race-Hollywood-film

-To quickly recap theses readings corvered the that looked into
+To quickly recap, these readings corvered the